Español

 There are 2 main types of needle biopsies.

-With either type of biopsy, numbing medicine (a local anesthetic) is sometimes used to numb the area first.
+With either type of biopsy, numbing medicine (a local anesthetic) is sometimes used first.
 These biopsies rarely cause much discomfort and usually don't leave a scar.

 If the lymph node is just under the skin, the doctor can often feel it well enough to guide the needle into it.
 If the lymph node is deeper in the body, an imaging test, like an ultrasound or CT scan, is often used to guide the needle into the right place.

-This type of biopsy might be done if a lymph node’s size suggests the cancer has spread there but a needle biopsy of the node hasn't been done.
+This type of biopsy might be done if a lymph node’s size suggests the cancer has spread there but a needle biopsy of the node can't been done for some reason.
 An excisional biopsy might also be used if a needle biopsy didn't find any cancer cells, but the doctor still suspects the cancer has spread there.

 In this type of biopsy, the doctor takes out the enlarged lymph node through a small cut (incision) in the skin.
 This can often be done in a doctor’s office or outpatient surgical center.
 Numbing medicine (local anesthetic) is generally used if the lymph node is near the surface of the body, but a person may need to be sedated or even asleep (using general anesthesia) if the lymph node is deeper in the body.